 Rule 18.
-DesignationAssignment of Cases to White Plains Casesor Manhattan (a) Civil
+Designation of White Plains Cases

-- At the time of filing, (1) All social security cases and habeas corpus petitions brought under 28 U.S.C. § 2241 shall be assigned on a district-wide basis. - (2) Habeas corpus petitions brought under 28 U.S.C. § 2254 shall be assigned as follows: - (A) habeas corpus petitions arising out of convictions obtained in New York County or Bronx County will be assigned to Manhattan; and - (B) habeas corpus petitions arising out of convictions obtained in the Counties of Dutchess, Orange, Putnam, Rockland, Sullivan, and Westchester (the "Northern Counties") will be assigned to White Plains. - (3) With respect to any other filed civil case, the plaintiff's attorney shall-, at the time of filing, designate on the civil cover sheetCivil Cover Sheet whether the case should be assigned to White Plains or Manhattan in accordance with these rules.the following: - (A) A civil case shall be designated for assignment to White Plains if: - (1) Thei) the claim arose in whole or in major part in the Counties of Dutchess, Orange, Putnam, Rockland, Sullivan and Westchester (the "Northern Counties") and at least one of the parties resides in the Northern Counties; or - (2) Theii) the claim arose in whole or in major part in the Northern Counties and none of the parties resides in this Districtdistrict. - (B) A civil case may also be designated for assignment to White Plains if: - (3) Thei) the claim arose outside this district and at least some of the parties reside in the Northern Counties; or - (4) Atii) at least half of the parties reside in the Northern Counties. - (C) All civil cases other than those specified designated for assignment to White Plains in the foregoing paragraphs (1), (2), (3), and (4) and social security and habeas corpus petitions brought under 28 U.S.C. § 2241 which are assigned on a district-wide basisaccordance with this Rule shall be designated for assignment to Manhattan.
+(a) Civil

+At the time of filing, the plaintiff's attorney shall designate on the civil cover sheet whether the case should be assigned to White Plains or Manhattan in accordance with these rules.

+A civil case shall be designated for assignment to White Plains if:

+(1) The claim arose in whole or in major part in the Counties of Dutchess, Orange, Putnam, Rockland, Sullivan and Westchester (the "Northern Counties") and at least one of the parties resides in the Northern Counties; or

+(2) The claim arose in whole or in major part in the Northern Counties and none of the parties resides in this District.

+A civil case may also be designated for assignment to White Plains if:

+- (3) The claim arose outside this district and at least some of the parties reside in the Northern Counties; or - (4) At least half of the parties reside in the Northern Counties.

+All civil cases other than those specified in the foregoing paragraphs (1), (2), (3), and (4) and social security and habeas corpus petitions brought under 28 U.S.C. § 2241 which are assigned on a district-wide basis shall be designated for assignment to Manhattan.